mojtabaOstovari/BasicProgramming-fall2020/README.md

 * ## Lecture 2: ##
     ```markdown
     - Introduction to Software
-    - Data representing by binary system
+    - Data representation in binary

     Sunday 1399/8/20
     ```